Luos-io/Documentation/update-module-firmware.md

 ### Step 1: Install the software
 Install the program *dfu-util*.

-### Step 2: Connect the module to the computer
+### Step 2: Connect the board to the computer
-Each module has a micro-USB port.
+Each Luyos board has a micro-USB port.
 Plug the USB cable to this port and then to your computer.

-> **Note:** The USB module has two USB ports, you should always plug the port situated on the L0, under the connectors.
-You should not see any light from the module when you plug it.
+> **Note:** The USB board has two USB ports, you should always plug the port situated on the L0, under the connectors.
+You should not see any light from the board when you plug it.

-### Step 3: Upload the file into the module
+### Step 3: Upload the file into the board
 You can download the last release firmwares at our GitHub page.

 Type the following line and replace `module.bin` by the filename of the binary file provided by Luos Robotics:

 `dfu-util -d 0483:df11 -a 0 -s 0x08000000 -D module.bin`

-After executed, your module is ready to be used, you can unplug the USB from the computer.
+After executed, your board is ready to be used, you can unplug the USB from the computer.